 Travel to and from the trip is not included in the holiday price.
 We take care to give the most useful notes possible about all the travel options.
 We supply these both on booking and in your info pack, and we offer personalised tips at any point.
 The aim is that our trekkers arrange their travel by the simplest and most scenic means as suits their plans.

-• Lunches, snacks, drinks and evening meals in the towns (this would be 5 nights on our main trip)
+- Lunches, snacks, drinks and evening meals in some towns (this would be 3 nights on our main trip)

 Baggage transfer